polius/meteornext-docs/docs/guides/deployments.md

 <p style="text-align:center; margin-top:-10px">Using Cross Region</p>

-By using Cross-Regions (SSH Tunnel enabled), Meteor Next goes an step further.
+By using Cross-Regions (SSH Tunnel enabled), Meteor Next goes a step further.
 Aside from providing a tunnel to connect to a server using an intermediary machine, Meteor also deploys a binary to each SSH Tunnel machine (in ~/.meteornext).

 This binary is in charge of executing the deployment for the servers that are located in their region.
 When the execution finishes, all the execution details are sent to the Docker container where Meteor Next resides.

-After that Meteor merges all the logs from the different regions and leaves it ready for the user to be viewed.
+After that, Meteor merges all the logs from the different regions and leaves it ready for the user to be viewed.

-In this scenario the execution goes much faster to finish.
+In this scenario, the execution goes much faster to finish.
 There is no longer latency between SQL queries and the computing process is balanced between different regions.

 :::tip
 It's recommended to use Cross-Region deployments when you have different servers that are located in different geographic regions.